Adapted from The New Moosewood Cookbook, such a gem

 - 1 tablespoon cider vinegar (or other)

 - 1 tablespoon fresh lime juice (from about 1/2 a lime)

 - 1 jalapeño, minced or crushed red pepper flakes to taste

 - chips for serving

 *Note: To toast the cumin seeds, use a small skillet over a low flame.
 Watch carefully to prevent scorching.

 - Combine everything in a large bowl.
 Taste.
-Adjust seasoning as necessary — more salt, more lime, etc. Chill until ready to serve.
+Adjust seasoning as necessary — specifically add more salt and more lime juice to taste.
+Chill until ready to serve.

 - Category: Condiment

 Keywords: Salsa, pico de gallo, salsa fresca, tomato, cumin, lime, cilantro, onion